-Tilllerson: Defeating ISIS is top US priority in Mideast
+Anti-ISIS partners want US to clarify strategy

 On Wednesday, Tillerson made clear the administration's plan will rely heavily on military means.
 "The expansion of ISIS has necessitated a large-scale military response, and our offensive measures are reclaiming areas in Iraq and Syria in which ISIS has had a large and destructive footprint.
 Our end goal in this phase is the regional elimination of ISIS through military force."

 Tillerson also gave a nod to restabilizing areas once ISIS is defeated.
+He referred to efforts to clear rubble and land mines, restore water services and electricity.
+"A successful stabilization phase will set the stage for a successful normalization phase," the US diplomat said.

 "We will continue to facilitate the return of people to their homes, and work with local political leadership," he told the gathering.
 "They will provide stable and fair governance, rebuild infrastructure, and provide essential services.
 We will use our diplomatic presence on the ground to facilitate channels of dialogue between local leadership and coalition partners."

+But he also said that "we are not in the business of nation-building or reconstruction."

+Once areas are stabilized, he continued, "local leaders and local governments will take on the process of restoring their communities in the wake of ISIS with our support."

 Tillerson called on the gathered nations to do more to contribute to the fight, both on the military and humanitarian front.
 He noted that the US provides 75% of the military resources in Syria and covers 25% of humanitarian aid.